Intermediate upgrade

 3. Switch to pointing & claiming once the board loosens up.

-Pair these tactics with
+Pair naked sets with these tactics